AdobeDocs/experience-cloud.en/help/website-implementation/launch-data-elements-rules.md

 ![Select Initial Setup as the Working Library](images/launch-setWorkingLibrary.png)

-Once you've selected the library, you should see that the **[!UICONTROL Save]** button now defaults to **[!UICONTROL Save and to Library and Build]**.
+Once you've selected the library, you should see that the **[!UICONTROL Save]** button now defaults to **[!UICONTROL Save to Library and Build]**.
 When you make a change in Launch, you can use this option to automatically add the change directly to your working library and rebuild it.

 Test it out.
 Open your Custom Code action and just add a colon after the text "The page name is" so the entire code block reads: